pesto-students/sector17-N2-theta/README.md

 # Sector17

 [Sector17](https://sector17.netlify.app/) refers to the vision of the ionic sector17 market of Chandigarh.
 It is a simple platform for every shopkeeper/business person to sell their products online.
-Sellers have complete freedom over pricing and discounts It also lets sellers opt-out of the courier services (provided by our platform), where end users can enjoy less or free delivery charges.
+Sellers have complete freedom over pricing and discounts It also let sellers opt-out of the courier services (provided by our platform), where end users can enjoy less or free delivery charges.
 Which is a win-win situation for User and Shopkeeper.

 ## Table of Contents
 - [Stakeholders](#stakeholders)